aaronmak/linux-setup/README.md

 ## Setting up a remote instance

-Used DigitalOcean's droplet because it's the easiest to setup.

 1. Create an Ubuntu instance
 1. Add the necessary public ssh keys during setup and allow access only with ssh keys